AkshayAnil1080/MySQL-bootcamp/README.md

 	2. Change Ringo's breed to "Brirish Shorthair"  - update cats set breed='British Shorthair' where name='Ringo';
 	3. Update the Maine Coons ages to 12  -  update cats set age=12 where breed='Maine Coon' ;

+### DELETE -
+	DELETE FROM cats WHERE name='Egg';
+	DELETE * FROM cats;  -  it deletes everything
+#### Challenge 5:
+	1. Delete all cats that are 4 years old - delete from cats where age=4;
+	2. Delete cats whose age is the same as their cat_id   - delete from cats where cat_id=age;
+	3. Delete all cats here  - delete from cats;